 As the primary care provider shortage continues to rise, there is a growing need for traveling nurse practitioners.

 Travel nurse practitioners are also called locum tenens providers.
-This means they are filling a temporary need.
-This can be for a variety of reasons: maternity leave coverage, assisting with patient overflow, or filling a recent retiree position while full-time recruiting is underway.
+This means they are filling a temporary staffing need.
+This can be for a variety of reasons: maternity leave coverage, patient overflow, or filling a recent retiree position while full-time recruiting is underway.
 Some hospitals or clinics will even hire travel nurse practitioners for vacation coverage and sick leave.
 Others may hire on a locums to perm basis.
 This means the facility wants to test out the provider before hiring them permanently.